My Favorites

 Culture Day (November 3)

-A day to embrace peace and freedom and celebrate culture.
-Tokyo will be full of cultural events, and admission to some of Japan’s premier museums will be free.
+A day to appreciate peace and freedom and celebrate culture.
+Tokyo will be full of cultural events, and admission to some of Japan's premier museums will be free.

 Labor Thanksgiving Day (November 23)

-A day to give thanks to each other for our hard work.
+A day to give thanks to working people, industry and culture.

 Other holidays and events